 - Professional standards:

 c) hold a relevant qualification at FHEQ level 7.
 Applicants who do not hold a relevant qualification at level 7 will be required to provide an Equivalency Report that details how they have achieved a comparable standard by learning through work, other qualifications or a combination of both and we have a qualifications/experience mapping document that may help with this.

 Code of Conduct

 Chartered Scientists will agree to be bound by the Code of Professional Conduct of the IST.

 Fees for registration and registration renewal are payable on an annual basis, the registration fee being in addition to the annual IST membership fee.
-The fee for initial registration is £45, renewals having a reduced cost of £35 annually – (these payments include the £25 Science Council registration fee)
+The registration fees are as follows:

 Applying for CSci